hmemcpy/hmemcpy.com/source/_posts/2010-11-26-how-to-convert-subversion-repository-to-mercurial-hgits-easier-than-you-think.md

     hg convert C:\code\YourProject

 Where `YourProject` is the SVN root of your project.
-Mercurial will create a new directory, appending the suffix &ndash;**hg** (e.g. YourProject-hg), and will use it as a destination.
+Mercurial will create a new directory, appending the suffix -**hg** (e.g. YourProject-hg), and will use it as a destination.
 Please note that this may take a long time, depending on the size of your SVN repository.

 If you'd like to convert a specific branch, or a specific revision, you can specify [additional options](http://mercurial.selenic.com/wiki/ConvertExtension) to the command.